StefanPfeiffer80/FASPA.github.io/README.md

 # FASPA Tutorial
 # 1. Before we start
-This tutorial intends to show any user with very low bioinformatic experience how to process and analyze 16S amplicon sequencing data on her/his personal computer.
+This tutorial intends to show any user with very few bioinformatic experience how to process and analyze 16S amplicon sequencing data on her/his personal computer.
 As FASPA is based not on Micosoft Windows, but on the Linux operating system, I recommend the installation of a virtual box on your computer, where you can then run a Linux distribution such as Ubuntu.
 Follow this link to set up your system: https://www.wikihow.com/Install-Ubuntu-on-VirtualBox.

 **Download and extract the FASPA script collection**